Snorrebroens Pakhus: History

+Mo.
+47. 180+1863

 The warehouse to the right (No. 47) is slightly older than the warehouse to the left (No. 45).
 It was built in 1799-1800 for Hartvig Marcus Frisch who was director of the Royal Greenland Trade Department.
 The Frisch House, Frisch's former home at Nytorv, was built around the same time.

+No. 45, 18011863

 The warehouse at No. 45 was built in 1800-01 for the merchant Jens Bay Perch.
 He traded in colonial goods from the nearby Danish Asiatic Company but died on 3 July 1800 before the warehouse was completed.
-He is buried inside Church of Our Saviour where his gravestone is one of only five stones that was not removed in 1817.
+He is buried inside the Church of Our Saviour where his gravestone is one of only five stones that was not removed in 1817.
 Perch was a close friend of Niels Brock.
 His son, who was given the name Niels Brock Perch after the friend, would later found the Perch Tea House.

+The warehouse was later owned by Friederich Tutein from 1717 until 1841.
+Tutein was also the owner of another of another warehouse at Wildersgade 62.

+1863 merger

-In 1863, the two warehouse came under the same owner.
+In 1863, the two warehouses came under the same owner.
 An interior renovation merged them into one building.
 The building was listed in 1945.
 The building was converted into apartments by Dissing + Weitling between 1979 and 1987.
 The renovation received an award from Copenhagen Municipality in 1994.